-Economic decisions cannot be made well by centralised, expert bureaucrats because they do not have all the knowledge needed.
+Sound economic decisions cannot be made centrally by expert bureaucrats because they can never have all the knowledge needed.
 Moreover, they lack transient information about people, local conditions and special circumstances.
 Only the man on the spot has these.

-Significantly, the CHOs are not expert in matters of business, sociology or education.
-Even their knowledge of medicine may be limited; they may have spent most of their working life in administration rather than technology.
+Significantly, Chief Health Officers are not expert in matters of business, sociology or education.
+Even their knowledge of medicine may be limited.
+They may have spent most of their working life in administration rather than technology.
 They have no way of balancing their decisions by considering the impact on the livelihoods of the owners and workers in the businesses they shut down, the impact on the education and social development of the children unable to go to school, or the impact on the mental health of people denied the opportunity to socialise with friends and family.
 Many of the adverse consequences are long-term and may not be noticed for years.

-Officials with insufficient skill, expertise, knowledge and data are making decisions which impact the lives and livelihoods of millions in both the short and the long-term.
-Their solutions do not address the whole problem.
-They do not take account of all the factors.
-They are unbalanced.
-They are sub-optimal.
-The reasons for arbitrary and inconsistent regulations are never explained.
-Maybe there are no reasons, just gut feel.
-Maybe they are not explained because they would not stand up to public scrutiny.
+Thus officials with insufficient skill, expertise, knowledge and data have been making decisions which impact the lives and livelihoods of millions in both the short and the long-term.
+Their solutions have not addressed the whole problem.
+They have not taken account of all the factors.
+They have been sub-optimal, unbalanced, and sometimes punitive.
+The reasons for arbitrary and inconsistent regulations have never been explained.
+Maybe there were no reasons, just gut feel.
+Maybe they were not explained because they would not stand up to public scrutiny.